China shuts transport, temples, Disneyland as virus toll rises to 25

 Some experts believe the virus is not as dangerous as the one that caused the 2002-03 outbreak of Severe Acute Respiratory Syndrome, which also began in China and killed nearly 800 people, or the one that caused Middle East Respiratory Syndrome, which has killed more than 700 people since 2012.

-Chinese authorities have advised people to avoid crowds and 10 cities in the central province of Hubei, where Wuhan is located, have suspended some transport over the outbreak, the Hubei Daily reported.
+Chinese authorities have advised people to avoid crowds and 10 cities in the central province of Hubei, where Wuhan is located, have suspended some transport, the Hubei Daily reported.

 In Zhijiang city, all public venues have been shut except hospitals, some markets, petrol stations and drug stores, the paper reported.

-Some famous temples have closed due to virus.
-Beijing’s Lama Temple, where people make offerings for the new year, will close from Friday.
+Some famous temples have also closed, including Beijing’s Lama Temple, where people make offerings for the new year.

-Beijing also canceled two Lunar New Year temple fairs, and closed the Forbidden City, the capital’s most famous tourist attraction.
+Beijing also cancelled two Lunar New Year temple fairs and closed the Forbidden City, its most famous tourist attraction.

 Shanghai Disneyland will close from Saturday.
 The theme park has a 100,000 daily capacity and sold out during last year’s Lunar New Year holiday.